Building Projects w/ EBuild

 Train, our free open source build script tool has built-in support for running EBuild via the

 ebuild.runEBuild() task.
 The method takes two parameters, the name of a project or solution, and an optional string with command line parameters.

 runEBuild() will automatically locate the installed version of Elements and EBuild.

 Building with EBuild within MSBuild

-If your project is set up this way, simply passing a solution that contains it to MSBuild (or xbuild) will work.
+Simply passing a solution that contains one or more EBuild projects to MSBuild will work.
 The bulk of your solution will be build in MSBuild as you'd expect, and MSBuild will automatically host EBuild to build the Elements project(s) in question.